 For more ideas for holiday events check out our guide to festive marketing ideas.

-In crowded marketplace, and a saturated time of the year for events generally, restaurants look for ways to tip the balance in their favor when trying to turn their festive events in to a success.
+In a crowded marketplace, and a saturated time of the year for events generally, restaurants look for ways to tip the balance in their favor when trying to turn their festive events into a success.

 When someone has paid in advance they are much more likely to show up.
 So one of the keys to successful events is guaranteed attendance through ticketing.